Kinyongia vanheygeni

 Kinyongia vanheygeni, the Poroto single-horned chameleon or Van Heygen's chameleon, is a species of chameleon, a lizard in the family Chamaeleonidae.

 Geographic range

-Kinyongia vanheygeni is native to the Ngozi Crater in the Poroto Mountains of Tanzania.
+Kinyongia vanheygeni is native to highland forests in the Rungwe and Poroto Mountains of southern Tanzania and northern Malawi.

 Etymology

 Kinyongia vanheygeni was named after Belgian herpetologist Emmanuel Van Heygen, who took the first pictures of it in the wild.